 Right now, billions of people are using an AC unit across the globe.
 It’s used on all seven continents and not everyone is fully optimizing their units.
-This is not good for you or anyone who has a unit.
-With some easy and other requiring mechanical or electricity skills, you have six solutions that are able to improve the efficiency of your unit, improve your home and save money.
+This can make you system less reliable and can even cost you money.
+To help counteract this, here are six solutions that are able to improve the efficiency of your unit, improve home comfort and save you money.

 Change Filters Often